 At any given time Robbins TBMs are operating in dozens of countries around the world at all project stages.
 Thus far, 2020 has been no exception to the rule: From an icy visit to the world’s northernmost TBM to breakthroughs across the U.S. to a vast hydropower project on the verge of completion in China, we’ve got the latest updates from Robbins tunnels around the globe.

 TBM Tunneling Above the Arctic Circle

 Robbins engineers paid a visit to what is likely the northernmost TBM ever to operate in the world, at the Salvasskardelva HEPP near Bardufoss, Norway, 68.7 degrees north latitude.
 Robbins personnel and the contractor, Norsk Grønnkraft , have been braving frigid winter temperatures, ice and snow to excavate the 2.8 km long tunnel with a Main Beam machine at an upward gradient of 5.8 percent.
-As of early March 2020 they are nearly two thirds complete.
+As of the first quarter of 2020 they are nearly two thirds complete.
 Once breakthrough occurs the machine will be moved to bore a second tunnel 1.3 km long.

 A Trio of U.S. Tunneling Breakthroughs